SCOREC/meshFields/docs/pumiFieldNotes.md

   - parallel loop over the dimension `k` entities
     - [parallel] loop over the list of adjacent `d` entities
       - pass the element to the the callback #todo need to check this...
+  - boundaries need be handled by the mesh interaction - fields won't necessarily understand how they are handled and it isn't clear if it cares

+- Elements could be stored using the field backend

 <div id='section-id-96'/>